JacobEEEGuy005/EOL-Host-Application/docs/Test Type Request/Output Current Sensor Calibration Test.md

     * Start CAN data logging and oscilloscope acquisition
     * Collect data for the specified acquisition time
     * Stop data collection and calculate averages from both sources
-    * Update live scatter plot (DUT measurement vs Oscilloscope measurement)
+    * Update live scatter plot (DUT measurement vs Oscilloscope measurement) for first sweep
   - After all setpoints are tested, calculate gain error and correction factor for each data point, then average them (same method as Phase Current Test)
+  - Calculate the Gain Adjustment Factor (average gain correction) from the first sweep
+  - Convert Gain Adjustment Factor to trim value: calculated_trim_value = 100 * gain_adjustment_factor

+  Second Sweep (Verification):
+  - Disable test mode at DUT
+  - Initialize DUT with the calculated trim value (calculated_trim_value)
+  - Send the first current setpoint again
+  - Re-enable test mode at DUT
+  - Repeat the same sweep pattern through all current setpoints
+  - For each setpoint, collect data and update a second scatter plot (DUT measurement vs Oscilloscope measurement) for second sweep
+  - After all setpoints are tested in second sweep, calculate gain error for each data point, then average them
-  - Test passes if average gain error is within specified tolerance
+  - Test passes if average gain error from the second sweep is within specified tolerance

+  Results Display:
+  - Both plots (first sweep and second sweep) are displayed in Test Detail window and in the report
+  - Each plot is labeled with the trim value used (initial_trim_value for first sweep, calculated_trim_value for second sweep)
+  - Test report includes: first sweep gain error, first sweep adjustment factor, calculated trim value, second sweep gain error, and both plots

   Hardware Requirements:
   - Device Under Test (DUT)